DTHRT/DTHRT/README.md

-- 👋 Hi, I’m @DTHRT
+- 👋 Hi, I'm Dmitriy
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Laravel, PHP and JS
+- 🌱 Currently learning Laravel, PHP and JS
 - 📫 Say hello: dmitriy2002yoo@gmail.com
+- ✉️ Or say 'hi' in telegram: @dthrt

 Thanks for read this.
 Have a nice day!